-To search our book catalog click here.
+To search the YVGS book and film catalog click here.

-Since its inception, the Yakima Valley Genealogical Society has maintained a library collection of genealogical reference and resource books.
-Over the years, due to the generosity of its members and private donors, our collection has grown to approximately 22,000 volumes, making our library one of the major repositories of genealogical material on the west coast.
+Since its inception, the Yakima Valley Genealogical Society has maintained a library collection of genealogical reference and resource books and microfilm.
+Over the years, due to the generosity of its members and private donors, our book collection has grown to approximately 22,000 volumes, making our library one of the major repositories of genealogical material on the west coast.
 This number represents the combined number of books available in our library for research in both digital format and in hard copy on the shelf.
-Our bound and digital collection includes county histories, extracted record collections, genealogical reference material, family histories and many other valuable books for the genealogical researcher.
+Our bound and digital collection includes county histories, extracted record collections, genealogical reference material, family histories and many other valuable books and microfilm for the genealogical researcher.
 Geographically the collection covers material for many different countries and for all of the different states of the United States.
 Some of the books in our collection are hard to find and are not readily available in many locations across the country.
 Below is a listing of some of our major donated book collections.

 Lewis County Genealogical Society Library